CONTACT US

 The funniest thing was the other opposing counsel happens to mention during break that that he grew up in Meadowbrook, which is a little tiny piece of a larger township in in the eastern suburbs of Philadelphia.
 I said, “I’m from Meadowbrook.”
 And he asks, “Where did you live?
 I told him and he goes, “Oh, you were two doors down from [so and so].”
 The other attorneys are looking at him like, stop talking to her.
 It turned out we went to the same grade school and I’m telling you, the whole the whole manner of that day changed.

 My master’s degree is in Group Dynamics and I’m very skilled at how you change the dynamics of a room.
-In that story I was testifying in Philadelphia County, which is very hard to defend in that county, and I told the council, “You know, they’re going to say I’m not an insurance expert because I have this master’s degree in Group Dynamics.”
+In that story I was testifying in Philadelphia County, which is very hard to defend in that county, and I told the counsel, “You know, they’re going to say I’m not an insurance expert because I have this master’s degree in Group Dynamics.”
 He says, “Obviously Jane, you’re an expert.
 You’ve got this.
 You’ve got that.”
 The opposing counsel comes up to me, tries to impeach me, and he says, “What is this master’s degree you have?”
 I said, “Well, I call it Group Dynamics.”
 He says, “What is it really called?”
 And I said, “It’s called psychoeducational processes.”
 The judge looks to me and he goes, “What’s that?”
 I looked at him and I swept the whole room and I said, “Your honor, we take a group of people.
 We put them in a room, and we watch what happens.”
 He says, “Well, that’s what we’re doing here.
-Council move on.”
+Counsel, move on.”

 Michelle Loux: That is perfect.
 I love that one.
 It is great.
 How did you start as an expert witness?
 What was your first opening to that?